-In terms of main and interaction effect selection, our proposed method still performs well, selecting important main and interaction effect terms perfectly (except missing one interaction term for one repetition) and unimportant terms at very low frequency.
-In comparison, both RAMP and VANISH suffer a little.
-RAMP, on average, selects several unimportant interaction terms, while VANISH fails to select some important main and interaction effects.
-Note that both RAMP and VANISH have either a weak or a strong heredity requirement.
-The interaction term $(X_4, X_5)$ does not satisfy either weak or strong heredity, and thus cannot be chosen.
-RAMP tends to add some unimportant terms into the model to make up for it, resulting in a smaller number of correct models.
+In terms of main and interaction effect selection, our proposed method still performs well: selecting important main and interaction effect terms perfectly (except missing one interaction term for one repetition) and unimportant terms at very low frequency.
+In comparison, both RAMP and

+VANISH suffer a little.
+RAMP on average selects several unimportant interaction terms while VANISH fails to select some important main and interaction effects.
+Note that both RAMP and VANISH have either weak or strong heredity requirement.
+The interaction term (X_4, X_5) does not satisfy either weak or strong heredity and thus cannot be chosen.
+RAMP tend to add some unimportant terms into the model to make up for it, resulting in a smaller number of correct models.
 Our proposed method has the smallest ISE.
-Although this is a linear model, our proposed method has better selection performance and leads to a smaller ISE compared with the linear method RAMP.
+Although here is a linear model, our proposed method has better selection performance and leads to a smaller ISE than the linear method RAMP does.

 Example 4.
-Nonlinear two-way interaction model without strong heredity:

-$$Y = m_1(X_1) + m_2(X_2) + m{(1,2)}(X_1, X_2) + m{(1,3)}(X_1, X_3) + m{(4,5)}(X_4, X_5) + \varepsilon,$$ (6.1)
+Nonlinear two-way interaction model without strong heredity $Y = m_1(X_1) + m_2(X_2) + m{(1,2)}(X_1, X_2) + m{(1,3)}(X_1, X_3) + m{(4,5)}(X_4, X_5) + \varepsilon,$ (6.5)

-where $m_i(X_i) = 1.9\cos(X_i\pi)$ and $m{(j,k)}(X_j, X_k) = 2.1\sin(X_jX_k\pi)$ .
-The sample size of the training data is 250, and all other settings are the same as in Example 3.
-The fourth block of Table 1 summarizes the corresponding simulation results over 100 repetitions.
+where $m_i(X_i) = 1.9 \cos(X_i \pi)$ and $m{(j,k)}(X_j, X_k) = 2.1 \sin(X_j X_k \pi)$.
+The sample size of training data is 250 and all other settings are the same as in Example 3.
+The fourth block of Table (1) summarizes the corresponding simulation results over 100 repetitions.

 The performance comparison is very similar to Example 3.
-In this case, our method achieves perfect main effect and interaction effect selection, while RAMP and VANISH exhibit some errors.
+In this case, our method achieves perfect main effect and interaction effect selection while RAMP and VANISH have some challenge.

-The path consistency (PC) of our new method is always 100 out of

-100 repetitions for all four simulation examples, even though the correct model (CM) is not equal to 100 for Example 3.
-This could be improved by considering an alternative tuning method.
+It is observed that path consistency (PC) of our new method is always 100 out of 100 repetitions for all four simulation examples, even though the correct model (CM) is not equal to 100 for Example 3.
+This could be potentially improved by looking into an alternative tuning method.

 During the review process, one reviewer inquired about the computational speed.
-On a MacBook equipped with an Intel Core i5 @2.3GHz processor, it takes, on average, 1.37 and 23.81 minutes to solve the optimization problem (3.1) for p = 10 and p = 20, respectively, in Example 3; it takes 3.60 and 59.81 minutes to solve the optimization problem (3.1) for p = 10 and p = 20, respectively, in Example 4.
+On a MacBook equipped with Intel Core i5 @2.3GHz, on average it takes 1.37 and 23.81 minutes to solve the optimization problem (3.4) for p = 10 and p = 20, respectively, in Example 3; it takes 3.60 and 59.81 minutes to solve the optimization problem (3.4) for p = 10 and p = 20, respectively, in Example 4.